12 Tips for Inexpensive Family Entertainment

-Book Autograph Parties.
+- Book Autograph Parties.
 Are you a family of bookworms?
 If so, why not attend some autograph signing by your favorite authors.
 Check with area bookstores for scheduled events.
 Most large cities have more than one bookstore so you may be able to attend more than one signing over the summer months.

-Neighborhood Talent Show.
+- Neighborhood Talent Show.
 Why not organize a talent show in your neighborhood?
 Bet you didn't know that Mike down the street plays a mean sax and Louise in the house next door can tap dance.
 Get as many families involved as possible with as many short five to ten minute acts as you can arrange.
 Do a couple of practice runs and then invite extended family members and friends to your own talent hour.

-Sign up for our free eNewsletter Dollar Stretcher for Parents.
+Sign up for our free weekly newsletter Dollar Stretcher for Parents.